Accessing Services During COVID-19 Shelter-In-Place

 Your health and safety are our top priority at PRC.
 During this COVID-19 (novel coronavirus) public health emergency, we remain steadfast in our mission to stabilize and champion the most vulnerable among us and to support adults of all ages who are affected by addiction, HIV/AIDS, mental health challenges, under or unemployment, and homelessness.

-Please do all you can to adhere to the City/State’s public health orders REQUIRING RESIDENTS TO STAY HOME EXCEPT FOR ESSENTIAL NEEDS.
-This is a critical intervention to reduce harm from the spread of the coronavirus in our community, and it is a mandatory order in San Francisco through June 14.
+Please do all you can to adhere to the City/State’s public health order to wear masks, social distance, and stay home as much as possible except for essential needs.
+Find details and read the public health order here.
+These are critical interventions to protect each other and reduce harm from the spread of the coronavirus in our community.
 Most of our clients, and many of our staff, are considered “vulnerable” during this public health emergency – making your adherence even more essential.
-Find details or read the public health order here.

 We will continue to keep this page updated with any changes to our protocols or service accessibility.
 Last revision 8/4/2020.